-The Chamber supports a thorough review and analysis of the current tax structure that includes dynamic econometric modeling.
-The process for review should be well-balanced in its representation of the business community with the goal of enhancing Pennsylvania’s competitive standing and adhering to the principles of sound tax policy – that, to the greatest extent possible, taxes should be simple, transparent, neutral, and stable, and that the best tax structure is one with a broad base and low rates.
+The Chamber supports a consistent and thorough review and analysis of the current tax structure that includes dynamic econometric modeling.
+The process for review should be well-balanced in its representation of the business community with the goal of continually enhancing Pennsylvania’s competitive standing and adhering to the principles of sound tax policy – that, to the greatest extent possible, taxes should be simple, transparent, predictable, neutral, stable, and align with federal law where appropriate, and that the best tax structure is one with a broad base and low rates.

 The Chamber supports specific tax changes that encourage companies to locate and expand in Pennsylvania, including:

-- Reduction of the Corporate Net Income (CNI) Tax rate;
+- Continued Reduction of the Corporate Net Income (CNI) Tax rate;

 - Improving the treatment of and ultimately eliminating the net operating loss cap;

 - Administrative reforms that promote timely, efficient, and independent tax dispute resolution;